Demand-driven no more?

 Life after ATAR?

 The ATAR debate was everywhere in 2016.
 Whilst some will assure you that the system “is really not that bad” and, that there are other factors that determine eligibility for tertiary education.
-Others were concerned by the lack of transparency and are calling for open reporting that saw two universities (UWA and UNSW) openly publish their ATAR scores online, and an admissions transparency report by the Higher Education Standards Panel that was accepted by the government.
+Others were concerned by the lack of transparency and are calling for open reporting that saw two universities (UWA and UNSW) openly publish their ATAR scores online, and an admissions transparency implementation plan by the Higher Education Standards Panel that was accepted by the government.

 To blend or not to blend?